Derivation of the Triple Angle Formulas for Trigonometric Functions Using De Moivre's Theorem

 Derivation

-De Moivre’s Theorem: If $z = r \text{cis} \theta$, then $z^n = r^n \text{cis} n\theta$
+De Moivre’s theorem: If $z = r \text{cis} \theta$, then $z^n = r^n \text{cis} n\theta$

-According to De Moivre’s Theorem, if we say $r=1$, then $$ (\cos{3\theta} + i \sin{3 \theta}) = \text{cis} 3\theta = z^3 = (\cos{\theta} + i \sin{\theta})^3 $$ The necessary and sufficient condition for this equation to hold is for the real and imaginary parts on both sides to be equal respectively.
-To expand the right-hand side, we use the binomial theorem, resulting in $$ \begin{align*} (\cos{3\theta} + i \sin{3 \theta}) =& (\cos{\theta} + i \sin{\theta})^3 \\ =& \cos ^3 {\theta} + i 3 \cos ^2 {\theta} \sin{\theta} - 3 \cos {\theta} \sin ^2 {\theta} - i \sin ^3 {\theta} \\ =& ( \cos ^3 {\theta} - 3 \cos {\theta} \sin ^2 {\theta} ) + i ( 3 \cos ^2 {\theta} \sin{\theta} - \sin ^3 {\theta} ) \\ =& (4 \cos^{3} {\theta} - 3 \cos \theta) + i ( 3 \sin \theta - 4 \sin^{3} {\theta} ) \end{align*} $$ In other words, $$ \sin 3\theta = 3 \sin \theta - 4 \sin^{3} {\theta} \\ \cos 3\theta = 4 \cos^{3} {\theta} - 3 \cos \theta $$
+By De Moivre’s theorem, letting $r=1$, $$ (\cos{3\theta} + i \sin{3 \theta}) = \text{cis} 3\theta = z^3 = (\cos{\theta} + i \sin{\theta})^3 $$ The above equality holds if and only if the real parts and imaginary parts of both sides are respectively equal.
+Using the binomial theorem to expand the right-hand side, $$ \begin{align*} (\cos{3\theta} + i \sin{3 \theta}) =& (\cos{\theta} + i \sin{\theta})^3 \\ =& \cos ^3 {\theta} + i 3 \cos ^2 {\theta} \sin{\theta} - 3 \cos {\theta} \sin ^2 {\theta} - i \sin ^3 {\theta} \\ =& ( \cos ^3 {\theta} - 3 \cos {\theta} \sin ^2 {\theta} ) + i ( 3 \cos ^2 {\theta} \sin{\theta} - \sin ^3 {\theta} ) \\ =& (4 \cos^{3} {\theta} - 3 \cos \theta) + i ( 3 \sin \theta - 4 \sin^{3} {\theta} ) \end{align*} $$ That is, $$ \sin 3\theta = 3 \sin \theta - 4 \sin^{3} {\theta} \\ \cos 3\theta = 4 \cos^{3} {\theta} - 3 \cos \theta $$